-1 Gov't Code § 68151 (amended).
+Gov't Code § 68151 (amended).
 Definitions

-3 68151.
-The following definitions apply to this chapter:

-4 (a) "Court record" shall consist of the following:

-5 (1) All filed papers and documents in the case folder; but if no case folder is 6 created by the court, all filed papers and documents that would have been in the 7 case folder if one had been created.

-8 (2) Administrative records filed in an action or proceeding, depositions, paper 9 exhibits, transcripts, including preliminary hearing transcripts, and tapes 10 recordings of electronically recorded proceedings filed, lodged, or maintained in 11 connection with the case, unless disposed of earlier in the case pursuant to law.

-12 (3) Other records listed under subdivision (j) of Section 68152.

-(b) "Notice of destruction and no transfer" means that the clerk has given notice of destruction of the superior court records open to public inspection, and that there is no request and order for transfer of the records as provided in the California Rules of Court.

-(c) "Final disposition of the case" means that an acquittal, dismissal, or order of judgment has been entered in the case or proceeding, the judgment has become final, and no postjudgment motions or appeals are pending in the case or for the reviewing court upon the mailing of notice of the issuance of the remittitur.
+- SEC. \\\\.
+Section 68151 of the Government Code is amended to read: - 68151.
+The following definitions apply to this chapter: - (a) "Court record" shall consist of the following: - (1) All filed papers and documents in the case folder; but if no case folder is created by the court, all filed papers and documents that would have been in the case folder if one had been created. - (2) Administrative records filed in an action or proceeding, depositions, paper exhibits, transcripts, including preliminary hearing transcripts, and tapes recordings of electronically recorded proceedings filed, lodged, or maintained in connection with the case, unless disposed of earlier in the case pursuant to law. - (3) Other records listed under subdivision (j) of Section 68152. - (b) "Notice of destruction and no transfer" means that the clerk has given notice of destruction of the superior court records open to public inspection, and that there is no request and order for transfer of the records as provided in the California Rules of Court. - (c) "Final disposition of the case" means that an acquittal, dismissal, or order of judgment has been entered in the case or proceeding, the judgment has become final, and no postjudgment motions or appeals are pending in the case or for the reviewing court upon the mailing of notice of the issuance of the remittitur.